 When your civil rights are violated or infringed upon, it’s a horrible feeling.
 It’s also frightening.
 You might not know where to go, whom to turn to, nor what course of action is best.
-The civil rights injury lawyer Oregon victims rely on, from Andersen Morse & Linhorst Attorneys At Law are passionate about correcting justice and helping injured people.
+An Oregon civil rights injury lawyer from Andersen & Linthorst is passionate about correcting justice and helping injured people.
 Our attorneys can help victims recover from any losses that were suffered.
 With many years of experience and a team of aggressive attorneys, you can trust us.
 Everyone is entitled to the protection of their civil rights, so we will work to make sure that you have the quality legal representation that you need.
 If you believe that your civil rights were violated, such as during an arrest, illegal search or other scenario, you have a right to understand what legal options that you can take.
-Meet with a trusted and qualified civil rights lawyer from Andersen Morse & Linhorst Attorneys At Law so that you can be informed about your legal rights so that you can protect yourself.
+Meet with a trusted and qualified civil rights lawyer from Andersen & Linthorst so that you can be informed about your legal rights so that you can protect yourself.

 - Three Ways that Civil Rights Violations and Personal Injury Scenarios Commonly Overlap

 - What Kinds of Compensation Can You Receive?